robbiemu/aclarai/docs/arch/on-sentence_splitting.md

 > 🎯 **Goal:** Break Tier 1 blocks into semantically coherent, complete-enough chunks for the Claimify pipeline, with every chunk going through Selection.

-## 🎯 Your Intent for Sentence Splitting
+## 🎯 Sentence Splitting Strategy

-> Split Tier 1 blocks into coherent, agent-ready **sentence units** for Claimify, with these qualities:
+This strategy splits Tier 1 blocks into coherent, agent-ready **sentence units** for the Claimify pipeline.
+The goal is to:

-* Merge incomplete lead-ins (`...I get:`) with the next line
+* Merge incomplete lead-ins (`...I get:`) with the next line.
-* Keep quoted diagnostics or phrases as standalone if meaningful
+* Keep quoted diagnostics or phrases as standalone if meaningful.
-* Avoid over-splitting around code or newline boundaries
+* Avoid over-splitting around code or newline boundaries.
-* Language-aware, but not rigid — we want utility, not strict grammar
+* Be language-aware, but not rigid, prioritizing utility over strict grammar.
-* Output should be **ready for Selection → Disambiguation → Decomposition**
+* Ensure output is **ready for Selection → Disambiguation → Decomposition**.

 ---